Table of Contents

 AS patients characteristically possess twice the normal amount of paternal chromosome 15 q segment (uniparental disomy) or absence of maternal homologous segment (microdeletion).
 Meiotic phase I non-disjunction culminates into heterodisomy and isodisomy.
 The maternal chromosomal segment is eliminated in heterodisomy as a desperate rescue attempt from the hazards of trisomy.
 The consequence is uniparental disomy of a paternally derived chromosome 15 segment.

 Subsequent to genomic imprinting, only maternal copies of these genes are functional, and paternal alleles, even if present, are innately not expressed.
-About 70 % of the cases result from deletion of the maternal chromosomal segment, while the rest of the cases are accounted by paternal uniparental disomy.
-The latter have 2 copies from the father and none from the mother.
+About 70 % of the cases result from deletion of the maternal chromosomal segment, while the rest of the cases are accounted for by paternal uniparental disomy.
+The latter has 2 copies from the father and none from the mother.

 Human and experimental mice studies have pinned down the loss of functional allele of the gene “UBE3A” as the predominant critical cause of AS.
 In normal subjects, the maternal copy of UBE3A is part of the ubiquitin pathway, the protein scavenging system.
 The paternal allele is functionally silenced, especially in parts of the brain such as the hippocampus and the cerebellum.